-The Board approves the "WFP Strategic Plan (2017-2021)" in accordance with General Rule V1.1 and reaffirms its support to WFP's commitment to aligning its operations with the 2030 Agenda.
-The Board notes that responding to emergencies and saving lives and livelihoods through direct assistance is expected to remain a significant focus of WFP's operations, and is crucial in supporting countries' efforts to achieve zero hunger.
+The Board approves the "WFP Strategic Plan (2017-2021)" in accordance with General Rule V1.1 and reaffirms its support for WFP's commitment and work, which will align the organization operations with the Sustainable Development Goals.
+The Board notes that responding to food security related emergencies and providing direct humanitarian assistance which helps save lives and livelihoods will remain a significant focus of WFP operations.